How to Make Turkey Meatballs

-I like to combine all the wet ingredients in the bottom of the bowl first, which helps ensure I never overmix or over work the meat in meatballs.
+We recommend combining all the wet ingredients in the bottom of the bowl first, which helps ensure you never overmix or over work the ground meat in meatballs.
 Next, add in the dry ingredients and blend until just combined.

 These meatballs are about 2″ round.

-If you’ve been here a while, you know that I am a BIG fan of baking meatballs.
-I hate standing over an oven and flipping meatballs endlessly, getting my stovetop greasy and messy.
-I’d much rather bake homemade meatballs.
+If you’ve been here a while, you know that we are big fans of baking meatballs.
+We hate standing over an oven and flipping meatballs endlessly, getting the stovetop greasy and messy.
+We recommend baking or broiling homemade meatballs.

 Place a rack about 3″ away from the top of your oven, then preheat broil to high.
 Turkey and chicken need to be cooked to an internal temperature of 165F to be safe to eat.